Venezuela rounds up US oil executives as Guaidó visits DC

-MIAMI (AP) — Six American oil executives under house arrest in Venezuela were rounded up by police hours after President Donald Trump met Venezuelan President Nicolás Maduro’s chief opponent at the White House, according to a family member of the men.
+MIAMI (AP) — Six American oil executives under house arrest in Venezuela were rounded up by police hours after President Donald Trump met Venezuelan President Nicolás Maduro’s chief opponent at the White House, according to family members of the men.

 Alirio Zambrano said early Friday that the executives of Houston-based Citgo were abruptly taken from their homes last night by the SEBIN intelligence police.
 Zambrano, the brother of two of the six detained men, said their current whereabouts are unknown.

-Zambrano said he was very worried about his brothers and the other detainees.
+“We demand to know they are safe but more importantly their freedom!”
+Zambrano said on social media, adding that he was very worried about the detainees.

-“We demand to know they are safe but more importantly their freedom!” he said on social media.
+The State Department and Maduro’s government have yet to comment.
+But the move comes two months after the men were granted house arrest and just hours after Trump welcomed opposition leader Juan Guaidó to the White House in a show of support for his flagging, year-old campaign to oust Maduro.

 The six men were hauled away by masked security agents while at a meeting in Caracas just before Thanksgiving in 2017.
 They had been lured to Venezuela in order to attend a meeting at the headquarters of Citgo’s parent, state-run oil giant PDVSA.

-In December, the men were granted house arrest, leading to speculation they could be released as Maduro sought to mend ties with the Trump administration, which is pushing for his removal.
+In recent weeks, speculation has swirled that Maduro’s government may release the men in a bid to mend ties with the Trump administration, which has been aggressively pushing for his removal.

 The men are awaiting trial on corruption charges stemming from a never executed plan to refinance some $4 billion in Citgo bonds by offering a 50% stake in the company as collateral.